medwf/simple_shell/note.md

   - I'm trying to make inisatization for struct,try to make function that handle `PATH`.
 2. make function that handle with fork and execve.
 3. i make function `init_stuct` that initialized struct.
+4. replace all function that not allowed to our function. _strcpy ... _realloc __.